 The IPCC’s Fifth Assessment Report states that without widespread implementation of CCS, the world is unlikely to reach its desired 2 °C scenario.
 It also states that without CCS the cost of achieving a 2 °C scenario will be around 138% higher.
 The International Energy Agency (IEA) projects CCS could provide around one sixth of the world’s CO2 emissions reductions by 2050.

-Shell is helping to advance technology to capture and store CO2 emissions with CCS through projects like Quest.
+Shell is helping to advance technology to capture and store CO2 emissions with CCS through facilities like Quest.
 But wider uptake of CCS is needed.